Ty Johnson Player Prop Bets for NFL Week 9 | New York vs. Indianapolis 11/4/2021

 Recent Performances

-- Against the Bengals last week, Johnson rushed four times for 15 yards.
+- Last week against the Bengals, Johnson ran for 15 yards on four carries.

-- He put up 71 yards on five receptions and caught one touchdown pass.
+- He also reeled in five passes for 71 yards and scored one touchdown through the air.

-- In his last three games, Johnson has run for 33 yards on 13 carries (11.0 ypg), with one touchdown.
+- Johnson has 33 rushing yards on 13 attempts (11.0 yards per carry) and one touchdown in his last three games.

 Johnson's New York Teammates